atharvafasale/bel-ledger/README.md

 ### Scenario 4: Purchasing and Managing an ENS Domain

 1. Connect your Ledger and go to the ENS Manager section.
-2. Search for an available ENS domain (e.g., "karangoraniya.eth").
+2. Search for an available ENS domain .
 3. If available, initiate the purchase process.
 4. Confirm the purchase transaction on your Ledger device.
 5. Once purchased, set up reverse resolution to link your Ethereum address, BTC, SOLANA, DOGECOIN etc.. to the new domain.
 6. Use the ENS Manager to manage your domain, such as setting resolver addresses for different cryptocurrencies.

-These scenarios demonstrate the versatility of LedgeFolio, showcasing its ability to handle various Web3 operations securely using a Ledger hardware wallet, from sending tokens and managing NFTs to bridging assets and managing ENS domains.
+These scenarios demonstrate the versatility of ETH-BEL-LEDGEER, showcasing its ability to handle various Web3 operations securely using a Ledger hardware wallet, from sending tokens and managing NFTs to bridging assets and managing ENS domains.

 First, run the development server: